hbz/swib18-workshop/README.md

 the "Use system defaults", "Add" the keyboard layout you need, then push it to first position by selecting that layout and clicking on the arrows.
 Close the window, you are done.

-Normally it's possible to copy'n'paste between your local OS (host) and the guest (the ubunut machine).
+Normally it's possible to copy'n'paste between your "normal" OS (aka "host") and the "guest" (the ubunut machine).
 While it's not a mandatory feature it may be handy.
 If that's not working and you feel you need it: you need to install the ["Guest Additions"](https://www.virtualbox.org/manual/ch03.html#settings-general-advanced).

 You machine has automatically started elasticsearch and kibana.